 He has maintained his fire breathing ability throughout the years but no longer throws hammers.
 Additions to his move pool throughout the years include more advanced fire tactics, ground pounding, and in the Super Smash Bros. series he is able to grind his foes into submission using his spiky backside.
 Bowser has returned as the final boss for nearly every Mario game, with very few exceptions such as Super Paper Mario and Super Mario Bros.
 2.

-The etymology of Bowser's name has roots in Korean cuisine: gukbap are Korean soup dishes that include rice ("guk" in Korean is translated as "soup with rice").
-The Japanese word for gukbap is kuppa (pronounced "Koopa" in Japan).
+Bowser's name has its roots in Korean cuisine: gukbap are Korean soup dishes that include rice ("guk" in Korean is translated as "soup with rice").
+The Japanese word for gukbap is kuppa (pronounced like "Koopa").
 Mario creator Shigeru Miyamoto used this word as inspiration when naming the character Bowser Koopa.
 Miyamoto revealed in an interview with Famitsu magazine that he considered naming all of Mario's enemies after Korean dishes in this fashion.

 Bowser has shown a variety of different abilities and unique traits throughout the Mario franchise, below are a few qualities that Bowser posses that make an admirable foe for Mario and his pals:

 - Incredible Strength.
 Bowser has shown on several occasions that he can use his increased size and strength as an advantage in battle.
 When Mario had his 3D debut on the N64, Bowser gained the ability jump high in the air cause tremendous damage upon landing.
 In some stages Bowser pounds the ground with enough force to release damaging sonic waves, and sometimes destroy parts of the arena.
 He also uses his strength in the Super Smash Bros. series to fight various opponents with his Flying Slam, Bowser Bomb, and the Whirling Fortress.
 These moves are strong!